-We teach classes every Monday and Wednesday and the first Friday of each month.
+We teach classes every Monday and Wednesday.

-Monday and Wednesday classes are full syllabus classes where students will practice techniques using pads and partner drills and learn the forms that comprise the Choy Lee Fut system.
+Classes are full syllabus classes where students will practice techniques using pads and partner drills and learn the forms that comprise the Choy Lee Fut system.
 Starting with training forms, students will progress to dummy and weapon forms as they learn more.

 Choy Lee Fut has a tradition deeply rooted within the martial arts of the Shaolin Temple.
 The Choy Lee Fut system has many forms, or set patterns of learning, and drills by which a student develops proficiency in the techniques of the system.

 In class students will learn:

 * Strength, conditioning and flexibility